 .

 Fig. 2.
 Fit of Eq.
-(3) to female (open squares, dotted line) and male (open circles, dashed line) to total length-at-age data for walleye captured from Lake Winnibigoshish in MONTH, 2012.
-Points are slightly offset from the integer ages to reduce overlap between the sexes.
+(3) to female (open squares, dotted line) and male (open circles, dashed line) to total length-at-age data for walleye captured from Lake Winnibigoshish in September, 2012.
+Points are slightly offset from the integer ages to reduce overlap between sexes.
 Point estimates and 95% confidence intervals are shown for each sex along the y-axis for L∞ and along the x-axis for t432.
 The gray horizontal line is at Lr = 432 mm.
 One 581 mm age-16 male is not shown.